 The schedule for eLearning modules and class based courses is available on the OEM Course Calendar.

 It is important that OEM has an accurate record of your contact details for correspondence and communication - particularly for emails and distribution of certificates and Statements of Attainment.
-To update your personal details or change your password, log in to the Student Portal.
+To update your personal details or change your password, log in to the Learner Portal.

 Your personal details and training details remain confidential and are not given to any third party.